Souvlaki42/wordpress-docker.test/README.md

 7. Create a `mysql` folder inside your project root.
 8. After that you can run `docker-compose up -d --build` to start the containers and `docker-compose down` to stop them.
+9. You can now access your WordPress site at `https://wordpress-docker.test`.
+10. You can also access the wp-cli directly using a command like `docker-compose run --rm wp user list`.

 > [!NOTE]
 > If you find any issues with the repository, please open an issue.
 Also, if you like this repository and want to support me, you can do so by giving me a star on GitHub.